arno-di-loreto/apihandyman.io/_posts/2022-03-16-organizing-apis-in-layers-system-business-and-experience-apis.md

 ---
+title: "Organizing APIs in System, Business, and Experience Layers"
 series: 3 dimensions to consider for a successful API-First strategy
-series_title: "Organizing APIs in System, Business, and Experience Layers"
 series_number: 1
 date: 2022-03-16
 author: Arnaud Lauret